cwallacebailey/Django-SouthWest-Walkers/README.md

     * Create an interactive map showing the location of peaks / cairns to be climbed and if they have or have not been climbed yet
     * View and connect with other user's profiles

+I then analysed this in terms of estimated time to complete knowing that I should prioritise user stories and these should not be more than 60% of the timebox user story points.
+Each story implementation would be finished in a pre-agreed timeframe with myself and I will work in a fashion that prevents me overrunning whereever possible.
+I will allow very slight extentions where a breakthrough is within 5 minutes of the finish time.
+Afterwhich all performance is reviewed and process and tested to see if the goals were met.

+The user stories above are broken down into separate parts to creat epics which are stored on my kanban board available [here](https://github.com/cwallacebailey/Django-SouthWest-Walkers/projects?type=classic).
+Once completed or in progress they are moved from to do section of the board.
+A satisfying process.

 [Back to contents](#contents)

 ---